-BrickStreet Insurance has presented Marshall University with a gift of $1 million that will be used to fund scholarships.
-The gift was announced last month by Greg Burton, chief executive officer of BrickStreet.
+BrickStreet Insurance today presented Marshall University with a gift of $1 million that will be used to fund scholarships, Greg Burton, chief executive officer of BrickStreet, announced.

-Earlier last fall, Interim President Gary White announced a “Strategic Scholarship Growth Initiative” to secure private support to help students of need in pursuing a degree in higher education.
-This endowed gift from the BrickStreet Foundation supports this initiative and will provide scholarships for medical students in the Joan C. Edwards School of Medicine and general students at Marshall University
+Earlier this fall, Interim Marshall President Gary White announced a “Strategic Scholarship Growth Initiative” to secure private support to help students of need in pursuing a degree in higher education.
+This endowed gift from the BrickStreet Foundation supports this initiative and will provide scholarships for medical students in the Joan C. Edwards School of Medicine and general students at Marshall University.

 “With this gift, BrickStreet is helping our students achieve their potential and change their lives,” White said.
 “We are truly grateful to this generous community partner.
 BrickStreet Insurance continues to support Marshall University in so many magnificent ways.”